 - The new dmstat(8) command.
 See "Commands for Other Utilities" on page 23. - Site-defined policies and file tagging, including the new dmtag(1) command, let you customize the behavior of DMF.
-See "Customizing DMF" on page 25. - Selective migration lets you choose particular MSPs or volume groups to use when migrating a file.
+See "Customizing DMF" on page 25 and Appendix C, "Site-Defined Policy Subroutines and the sitelib.so Library" on page 237. - Selective migration lets you choose particular MSPs or volume groups to use when migrating a file.
 See "File Weighting and MSP or Volume Group Selection Parameters" on page 59. - More information about third-party backup packages.
-See "Using DMF-aware Third-Party Backup Packages" on page 183 and Appendix D, "Third-Party Backup Package Configuration" on page 203. - Information about the dmdskvfy command, which verifies disk MSP file copies against the dmfdaemon database.
-See "dmdskvfy Command" on page 169.
+See "Using DMF-aware Third-Party Backup Packages" on page 183 and Appendix F, "Third-Party Backup Package Configuration" on page 267. - Information about the dmdskvfy command, which verifies disk MSP file copies against the dmfdaemon database.
+See "dmdskvfy Command" on page 169. - DMF 3.1 introduced a new version of the DMF user library.
+This new version is not compatible with the previous library nor with applications that were written and linked with the previous library.
+To allow the use of older applications after installing DMF 3.1 and to facilitate upgrading older applications, DMF 3.1 provides both the old version and the new version and introduces a linking mechanism.
+If you have an application that makes use of the DMF user library, libdmfusr.so, you should read "libdmfusr.so Library Versioning" on page 202.
+It will help you to decide if you should recompile your application with the latest library.
+It also explains how to allow your application to continue to function if you decide not to recompile.
+Changes to the library are detailed in Appendix B, "DMF User Library libdmfusr.so" on page 199.